-The language seems complex because it was designed for complex tasks.
-Readability was an important design goal.
-It's actually a great language for writing code because many aspects of good software engineering are enforced by the language.
+The language was designed for complex tasks.
+Readability was an important design goal, so many people find it verbose.
+But others consider this is a good thing.
+Getting work done in Ada is a very pleasant experience because many aspects of good software engineering are enforced by the language.

-The simplest kind of program is a simple parameterless procedure:
+The simplest kind of program is a simple procedure with no parameters:

 begin